cangdev137/bookbot/README.md

 # bookbot

-BookBot is my first [Boot.dev](https://www.boot.dev) project!
+bookbot is a project inspired by [Boot.dev](https://www.boot.dev).

-BookBot can be used to analyze text files and report on the contents.
+bookbot can be used to analyze text files and report on the contents.

-Calling
+By default, bookbot generates a simple report containing the total word countt and individualized character counts.
+It's invoked with:
 ```
 python3 main.py <path_to_book_file>
 ```
-will generate a simple report for the text file that provides the total word count and individualized character counts.